nafisaomar03/FileSystemApp/README.md

 # FileSystemApp

-A Java application that simulates a basic file system using tree-based nodes.

-# Features
+FileSystemApp is a Java program that mimics the behavior of a basic file system using a tree data structure.
+The application represents folders and files in a hierarchical manner and demonstrates how directory traversal and navigation are handled in operating systems.

+## Key Concepts
+- Tree-based data structures
+- Parent-child relationships
+- Recursive traversal
+- Exception-safe navigation

+## Functionality
+- Represents a root directory containing folders and files
+- Supports moving between directories
+- Performs recursive searches within the file system
-- Abstract tree node structure
+- Displays the complete directory structure
-- File and folder nodes
-- Custom exception handling
-- Basic file system operations
+- Simulates real-world file system behavior